 CHARLES EVANS HUGHES was born in Glens Falls, New York, on April 11, 1862.
 He was graduated in 1881 from Brown University and received a law degree from Columbia University in 1884.
 For the next twenty years, he practiced law in New York, New York, with only a three-year break to teach law at Cornell University.
-Hughes was elected Governor of New York in 1905 and re-elected two years later.
+Hughes was elected Governor of New York in 1906 and re-elected two years later.
 On April 25, 1910, President William H. Taft nominated Hughes to the Supreme Court of the United States, and the Senate confirmed the appointment on May 2, 1910.
-Hughes resigned from the Court in 1916 upon being nominated by the Republican Party to run for president.
+Hughes resigned from the court (as an associate justice) on June 10, 1916, upon being nominated by the Republican Party to run for president.
 After losing the election to Woodrow Wilson, he returned to his law practice in New York.
 Hughes served as Secretary of State from 1921 to 1925.
 He subsequently resumed his law practice while serving in the Hague as a United States delegate to the Permanent Court of Arbitration from 1926 to 1930.
 On February 3, 1930, President Herbert Hoover nominated Hughes Chief Justice of the United States, and the Senate confirmed the appointment on February 13, 1930.
 He served as Chairman of the Judicial Conference of the United States from 1930 to 1941.
 Hughes retired on July 1, 1941, after serving eleven years as Chief Justice.
 He died on August 27, 1948, at the age of eighty-six.